Skip to main content

 Timeframe: As needed

-After signing, we will provide guidance on funding your trust (if applicable), updating beneficiary designations, and communicating your plan to family members.
-After you leave our office, we know that life happens and things change.
-We recommend reviewing your estate plan every 3-5 years or after major life events (marriage, divorce, births, deaths, significant asset changes).
-If you need something, call us.
-Simple updates are typically at no cost to you (complete rewrites are priced similarly to new plans).
-We're here when you need us.
+We provide guidance on trust funding (if applicable), beneficiary designations, and communicating your plan to family.
+We recommend reviewing every 3-5 years or after major life events.
+Simple updates are typically at no cost; complete rewrites are priced similarly to new plans.

 Typical Timeline & Investment